 The board took note and last year added a project to its technical agenda to revise the standard in a targeted way to focus on enabling financial institutions to do a better job of telling their story about cash interest received.
 A research project was also kept to consider further improvements to the statement of cash flows but it is not yet clear what path that will take.

 “The technical agenda project (Statement of Cash Flows—Targeted Improvements) does not take up the issue of stock comp,” a FASB spokesperson told Thomson Reuters on January 12 via email in response to a query.
 “However, there is still a research project on the agenda to consider further improvements to the statement of cash flows,” she said.
 “We are currently assessing all feedback in that project.”

 So far the FASB has gotten mixed responses from investors, according to the board’s discussions last year.
 Two years ago, the board heard that it was an important topic, ranking high on the list among those it should address.
 But a subsequent survey the board submitted to 9,000 investors in 2023 to gauge the appetite for revisions received lackluster response.
 Only 44 investors responded to the survey and staff had to do further outreach to get feedback from about two dozen more.

 “What should I take from a survey on a topic to an investor that doesn’t respond?”
 FASB Chair Richard Jones observed during the meeting. “ Even those who responded said that they ‘get what they need today’ which I thought was an interesting response.”

-We have partnered with Thomson Reuters to issue our monthly Accounting insights.
-Please feel free to contact Baker Tilly at email@example.com if you have any questions related to these articles or Baker Tilly's Accounting and Assurance Services. © 2016 Thomson Reuters/Tax & Accounting.
+We have partnered with Thomson Reuters to issue our monthly Accounting Insights.
+Please contact Baker Tilly if you have any questions related to these articles or Baker Tilly's Accounting and Assurance Services. ©2024 Thomson Reuters/Tax & Accounting.
 All Rights Reserved.